ACM Research Inc. (ACMR) Shares Down Despite Recent Market Volatility

 ACMR’s Market Performance

-ACMR’s stock has seen a -16.61% decrease for the week, with a -16.35% drop in the past month and a 20.99% gain in the past quarter.
-The volatility ratio for the week is 8.16%, and the volatility levels for the past 30 days are at 6.73% for ACM Research Inc. The simple moving average for the last 20 days is -15.65% for ACMR stock, with a simple moving average of -16.68% for the last 200 days.
+The stock of ACM Research Inc. (ACMR) has seen a -11.72% decrease in the past week, with a -18.01% drop in the past month, and a 20.90% gain in the past quarter.
+The volatility ratio for the week is 6.73%, and the volatility levels for the past 30 days are at 6.39% for ACMR.
+The simple moving average for the last 20 days is -15.80% for ACMR stock, with a simple moving average of -18.51% for the last 200 days.

 Analysts’ Opinion of ACMR